MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- resourceDoesNotExist:** - the targeted property doesn't exist

-   - target: {ringName} - a ring with the provided name was not found
+   - target: {ringName} - a ring with the provided name wasn't found

 **- resourceExists:** - an environment with the same name already exists